hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Not all technology has been great for art, but when a technology is gimmicky and/or artistically-limited—like [Smell-o-Vision](https://en.wikipedia.org/wiki/Smell-O-Vision) or [autotune](https://en.wikipedia.org/wiki/Auto-Tune)—it doesn't last.

 3D cinema is a more complex case.
-I've seen a few 3D movies that seemed like richer experiences because of the 3D.
-3D has been pushed by companies as a way to get more theatre attendance.
+I've seen a few movies where the 3D cinematography felt like it added something to the storytelling and the experience.
 But it doesn't seem like the benefit is enough to justify the cost and the drawbacks.
-Despite concerted pushes, audiences did not show up for 3D cinema enough to keep it alive.
+Despite a considerable push from studios and theatres, audiences did not show up for 3D cinema enough to keep it alive.

 **At this early stage in "AI" Art, the weirdness is the point**